Natural selection in compartmentalized environment with reshuffling: Introduction

-Directed evolution, or \emph{in vitro} evolution, is a laboratory technique that mimicks natural evolution and can be used for example to acquire proteins with new or improved properties \cite{Packer2015}.
-Modern, high throughput approaches use microcompartments, such as water-in-oil droplets in an emulsion, to enforce the phenotype-genotype linkage that is necessary for the selection process.
-A selection pressure is then applied to the phenotypes present in each compartments, in order to drive the population towards the desired property.
-A traditional approach is to link the desired phenotypic property to some optical readout and then to sort the compartments based on their spectral properties.
-An experiment of this kind, pionnering high-troughput emulsion sorting and \emph{in vitro} compartmentalization, was performed by Tawfik and Griffiths in \cite{Tawfik1998}.
-Another approach uses differential reproduction directly in a compartment.
-In this case, the phenotypic protein products expressed in each compartment will define the eventual number of genetic copies in that compartment.
-This approach is well suited to the selection of DNA- and RNA-polymerases and was pioneered by Ghadessy \emph{et al.} \cite{Ghadessy2001} with the evolution of Taq polymerase towards higher resistance to PCR inhibitors.
+{The second approach is based on an internal biochemical reaction that autonomously replicates the genotype in relation to some metrics of the phenotype (this situation is usually referred to as ``self-selection'').
+This approach is well suited to the selection of DNA- and RNA-polymerases and was pioneered in \cite{Ghadessy2001} with the evolution of Taq polymerase towards higher resistance to PCR inhibitors.
 In that work, bacteria containing a plasmid with Taq gene and the corresponding Taq polymerase were randomly encapsulated in water-in-oil emulsion, with the addition of PCR primers targeting the Taq gene variant.
-After bacterial lysis liberating both plasmid and polymerase, droplets were submitted to thermal cycles and those with better polymerases produced more copies of the genetic variants they contained.
-One can consider the first approach as a special case of the second one, where the fitness and the activity in a droplet are related via a step-function.
+After bacterial lysis released both plasmid and polymerase, droplets were submitted to thermal cycles and those with better polymerases produced more copies of the genetic variants they contained.
+At the end of the selection cycle the emulsion is broken and the genetic mate- rial is collected.
+If multiple selections rounds are used, the recovered genes serve as the initial library for the subsequent cycle.
+An idealized scheme of the self-selection process is depicted on Figure~\ref{fig-scheme}. }

+Note that while the two selection processes described above correspond to very different experimental setups, from a modelling point of view, one can consider the former approach as a special case of the latter, where the fitness and the phenotype in a droplet are related via a step-function.